Solar wind

 Disclaimers and important notes

-The present model is merely experimental.
+[1] It’s a citizen-science initiative: the present model is merely experimental.
 It means that although it bases its theory and data on science literature and scientific observations, the model itself has not been peer-reviewed and is not associated with any scientific / governmental institution.

-Strong ionospheric currents like the Auroral Electroject and the magnetic field variations they create are often associated with auroral activity.
+[2] Very good but never 100% accurate: strong ionospheric currents like the Auroral Electroject and the magnetic field variations they create are often associated with auroral activity.
 However, there is still a wide gap between ionospheric currents data and real-life auroral activity.
 When current-generated field variations are intense, the model becomes more accurate but quiet times may introduce some bias.
 Thus, although our model has been tested to present a thorough estimate of the auroral oval and its activity, there may be some inaccuracy and discrepancies in the intensity and location of the auroral activity at times.

 [3] To follow up on the last point, you may experience some auroral probability ‘blobs’, which are far from the oval.
 Please note that although we have implemented a code that limits errors, the raw magnetometer data are provided by different institutions around the world and there are often significant differences in the instrumentation used.
 Therefore, although we recalibrate all data following an advanced baseline calculation, there may still be data errors and discrepancies from time to time, showing you zones of aurora probability that seem out of place.
 They are easily identified by their ‘blobby’ look and by their distant location to the auroral oval.

-The model is updated every minute by retrieving magnetometer data.
+[4] Delays: the model is updated every minute by retrieving magnetometer data.
 The latter already presents a form of delay compared to the real-time local magnetic activity.
 In the field, most auroral activity is evolving slowly, over dozens of minutes, if not hours.
 This makes the use of magnetograms rather easy and timely.
 However, you may regularly experience brightenings of the aurora (substorm expansion for example), which only last for seconds or minutes.
 These quick intensifications tend to appear with a delay in a magnetogram array and might consequently be finished before they can be read in our model.
 However, there is a double silver lining to this.
 A) A lot of these brightenings are still slow to develop (example during solar storms), enabling our model to catch up and show you an increase in auroral brightness in time.
-B) By following our model regularly in the nightside oval where these intensifications happen frequently, users can put themselves in the best position to catch the brightenings by identifying the build-up process (growth), which is characterized by a thinner, dimmer oval slowly migrating equatorward.
+B) By following our model and the time bar regularly for the nightside oval where these intensifications happen frequently, users can put themselves in the best position to catch the brightenings by identifying the build-up process (growth), which is characterized by a thinner, dimmer oval slowly migrating equatorward.

 Ny Oval Representasjon for nordLYS

-Built by Hugo Lageneste and Adrien Mauduit
+Built by Hugo Lageneste and Adrien Mauduit.